 3) Manage Medicare Carefully

 With a few years behind you since turning age 65, by now you have likely enrolled in Medicare Part A, Part B and Part D. But don’t overlook annual decisions about which Medicare Supplemental insurance plan is most appropriate for your situation, and if your income varies significantly year-to-year or you experience a life-changing event, seek counsel about how to handle a sudden significant income increase.
 You want to avoid the income-related monthly adjustment amount (IRMAA) sliding scale, which is a set of statutory percentage-based tables to adjust Medicare Part B and prescription drug monthly premiums.
-In 2018, for example, many people pay $134 for the monthly Medicare Part B premium, but the IRMAA scale could increase that to $ $428.60 a month, plus additional prescription drug premium costs.
+In 2021, individuals with modified adjusted gross income of $88,000 or more and married couples with MAGIs of $176,000 or more will pay additional surcharges ranging from $59.40 per month to $356.40 per month on top of the standard Part B premium.
+Married couples where both spouses are enrolled in Medicare will pay twice as much.

 4) Watch Financial Gifting Guidelines